kaethorn/mp3-report/README.md

 ## TODO

 ### Features
-* find albums with more than one album art
 * find albums with id3v2 version < id3v2.4 tags
 * find albums with inconsistent album artist
 * find tracks that have a text format other than UTF-8